LaravelDaily/course-react-parking/docs/Lesson 3 - React routing.md

 export default App
 ```

-In place where `<Outlet />` is defined will be rendered our `<Home>` and `<Register>` component when route defined matches them.
+In a place where `<Outlet />` is defined will be rendered our `<Home>` and `<Register>` components when the route defined matches them.

 A `<NavLink>` is a special kind of React's regular `<Link>` that knows whether or not it is "active".
 This is useful when building a navigation menu where you'd like to show which of them is currently selected.
 It also provides useful context for assistive technology like screen readers.
 You can pass a function to either `style` or `className` that will allow you to customize the inline styling or the class string based on the component's active state.
-You can also pass a function as children to customize the content of the `<NavLink>` component based on their active state, specially useful to change styles on internal elements.
+You can also pass a function as children to customize the content of the `<NavLink>` component based on their active state, especially useful to change styles on internal elements.

 It looks like this.